Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Additional Qualitative Results

 \section{Additional Qualitative Results}

-In Fig.~\ref{fig:traj_feats_appendix} we report the PCA counterpart of Fig.~$5$ of the main paper.
+In Fig.~\ref{fig:traj_feats} we report the PCA counterpart of Fig.~$5$ of the main paper.
 Here we show how the distancing of the prototypes and source-target alignment is preserved even when projected using a linear function, as opposed to the non-linear t-SNE.
-In particular, Fig.~\ref{fig:traj_feats_appendix}a) reports the prototypes trajectories, while Fig.~\ref{fig:traj_feats_appendix}b) reports the target vectors embedding.
+In particular, Fig.~\ref{fig:traj_feats}a) reports the prototypes trajectories, while Fig.~\ref{fig:traj_feats}b) reports the target vectors embedding.

-In Fig.~\ref{fig:crosscity_appendix} we report some qualitative results on the Cross-City benchmark.
-Here we present two images for each city (Rome, Rio, Tokyo, Taipei) and compare our strategy with three other strategies (Source only, MaxSquareIW~\citeappendix{_Chen2019} and UDA OCE~\citeappendix{_toldo2020clustering}).\\ From a visual inspection of the images we can see an overall increase in the discrimination of the object borders, particularly for classes such as \textit{car}, \textit{road}, \textit{building}, \textit{vegetation} and \textit{person}.
+In Fig.~\ref{fig:crosscity} we report some qualitative results on the Cross-City benchmark.
+Here we present two images for each city (Rome, Rio, Tokyo, Taipei) and compare our strategy with three other strategies (Source only, MaxSquareIW~\cite{Chen2019} and UDA OCE~\cite{toldo2020clustering}).\\ From a visual inspection of the images we can see an overall increase in the discrimination of the object borders, particularly for classes such as \textit{car}, \textit{road}, \textit{building}, \textit{vegetation} and \textit{person}.
 In Rome we see how LSR$^+$ is the only strategy that correctly identifies the \textit{rider} behind the cars in the second image.
 In Rio, our architecture significantly reduces the amount of confusion regarding the \textit{building} on the left of the second image.
 Again, in Tokyo, we note how LSR$^+$ is the only technique able to recognize the \textit{traffic sign} on the right of the first image.
 Finally, in Taipei, we see how our approach is the only to correctly identify the \textit{person} and \textit{motorcycle} in the second image.